elimbaum/backscatter-capstone/README.md

     Data (8 bits per reading)
         xx xx xx ...

-The access code, `0xe15ae893`, is a commonly-used non-cyclical access code with strong auto-correlation properties.
+The access code, `0xe15ae893`, is a commonly-used non-cyclical access code.
 This makes it easy for the decoder to synchronize to the start of the packet: the access code correlates poorly with itself at all offsets except 0.

-The sequence number provides some level of error detection, however – it is incremented for each packet (overflowing from 255 to 0); the decoder only accepts a packet if the decoded sequence number is one greater than the previous.
+The sequence number provides some level of error detection – it is incremented for each packet (overflowing from 255 to 0); the decoder only accepts a packet if the decoded sequence number is one greater than the previous.

 ### Sensor Demonstration